BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 [LAYOUT]

 [Set up terrain as described on page 136 of the Middle-earth Strategy Battle Game rules manual.
 Once the battlefield has been set up, an Objective marker is placed in the centre of the battlefield.
-Players must also agree which direction is north — this is important for determining where and when Reinforcements arrive from.]
+Players must also agree which direction is north â€” this is important for determining where and when Reinforcements arrive from.]

 [STARTING POSITIONS]

-[At the battle's start, the forces are yet to arrive — models are not deployed at the start of the game, but will enter as the game continues (see Special Rules later).]
+[At the battle's start, the forces are yet to arrive â€” models are not deployed at the start of the game, but will enter as the game continues (see Special Rules later).]

 [INITIAL PRIORITY]